HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 When looking by bytes, rather than by requests, the amount of JavaScript is even more worrying.
-Again, I've shown mobile here, but there are no major differences for desktop.
+Again, we've shown mobile here, but there are no major differences for desktop.

 To quote <a hreflang="en" href="https://twitter.com/addyosmani">Addy Osmani</a> (twice!) in the same sentence from his <a hreflang="en" href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">"Cost of JavaScript"</a> post, "byte-for-byte, JavaScript is still the most expensive resource we send", and "a 200 KB script and a 200 KB image have very different costs".
-Some categories like analytics, consent-provider, tag-manager are pretty much all JavaScript, while others like ad, customer-success, are not far behind.
-We'll return to the performance impact of using third-party resources later - often caused by costly use of JavaScript.
+Some categories like Analytics, Consent Provider, and Tag Manager are pretty much all JavaScript, while others like Ad and Customer Success are not far behind.
+We'll return to the performance impact of using third-party resources, which is often caused by costly use of JavaScript.

 ## Third-party domains